SSO/ESSO International Career Development Exchange

 How to Apply

-The Personal Statement requires the following structure:
+The Personal Statement includes the following required sections:

 - Background – Provide an overview of your oncology background and a description of oncology in your region of the world.

-- Specific Objectives – State concisely and realistically how attending the Annual Meeting and being mentored by an SSO member at a cancer center in the United States will impact your work and oncology in your country/region.
+- Specific Objectives – State concisely and realistically how attending the Annual Cancer Symposium and being mentored by an SSO member at a cancer center in the United States will impact your work and oncology in your country/region.
 List specific objectives that you wish to accomplish while participating in the program.

 - Future Plans – Dissemination of the knowledge you gain is an important element of the ICDE program.
 State how you will apply what you learn during the Annual Meeting and the time spent with your mentor at a U.S. cancer center.
 Provide examples of lectures, meetings, and any other future plans you will carry out after returning to your home country.